swapgmre/techTinder-Web/README.md

 - Logout Feature
 - Get the feed and add the feed in the store
 - Build the userCard on feed
+- Edit Profile Feature
+- Show toast message on save profile
+- See all my connections

 - Body
   ----NavBar